Connect with others who understand.

 A MyLupusTeam member asked, “Does anyone else have trouble sleeping when taking high doses of prednisone?
 I feel like I’m pregnant all over again.
 Hungry, mood swings … such a love/hate relationship.”

-You might feel some of prednisone’s side effects as soon as you start taking it or shortly after, but they usually get better when you stop taking it.
+You might feel some of prednisone’s side effects as soon as you start taking it or shortly after.
+But they usually improve when you stop taking it.
 These side effects can include:

 • Headaches